SpirosOrfanos/SomeIdeas/README.md

 * caching strategy

-* API calls safeguard with anither tool like keycloak or an RBAC fmw
+* API calls safeguard with anither tool like keycloak or an RBAC fmw (basically a gateway would be the proper way)

 ## SAMPLES